 It is most commonly associated with mutations in what is known as the ABCA4 gene.

 During the course of the Target 5000 study, researchers have identified many people who have mutations in ABCA4, however analysis has shown many of these do not correlate with the established pattern of well characterised Stargardts Disease previously known.

 This exciting and important piece of research aims to combine the comprehensive clinical study of a patient's genotype (from the inherited gene) and phenotype (a genetic reaction to an environment) to represent the full spectrum if ABCA4 disease in Irish patients.

-Studies of this type are vital to developing a greater understanding of each syndrome and are crucial to ongoing pursuit of new genetic therapies for inherited conditions.
+Studies of this type are vital to developing a greater understanding of each syndrome.